macrocosm-os/prompting/README.md

 Prior to running a miner or validator, you must [create a wallet](https://github.com/opentensor/docs/blob/main/reference/btcli.md) and [register the wallet to a netuid](https://github.com/opentensor/docs/blob/main/subnetworks/registration.md).
 Once you have done so, you can run the miner and validator with the following commands.

-The validator and base miner are based on [zephyr](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta), which is a fine-tuned Mistral-7B.

 ```bash
 # To run the validator